 Histopathologic examination reveals the characteristic branching hyphae with multidimensional septations, coccoidal cells, and zoospores in the epidermis.
 The organisms are usually abundant in active lesions but can be sparse or absent in chronic lesions.

 Presumptive diagnosis depends largely on the appearance of lesions in clinically diseased animals and demonstration of D congolensis in stained smears or histologic sections from scabs.
 A definitive diagnosis is made by demonstrating the organism in cytologic preparations, isolation via culture, and/or via skin biopsy.
 An indirect fluorescent antibody technique and a single dilution ELISA test have been developed for large serologic and epidemiologic surveys.
 The most practical diagnostic test is cytologic examination of fresh crusts and/or impression smears of the underside of freshly avulsed lesions.
 Fresh crusts are minced on a glass microscope slide with a sterile scalpel blade in several drops of sterile saline.
-The slide is allowed to air dry and is then stained with a fast Giemsa stain or Diff-Quik®.
+The slide is allowed to air dry and is then stained with a fast Giemsa or Romanowski stain.
 The organisms are seen under oil immersion as 2–6 parallel rows of gram-positive cocci that look like railroad tracks.
-Differential diagnoses include dermatomycoses in most species, warts and lumpy skin disease in cattle, contagious ecthyma and ulcerative dermatosis in sheep, and dermatophytosis and immune-mediated scaling diseases of horses (eg, pemphigus foliaceus).
+Differential diagnoses include dermatomycoses in most species, warts and lumpy skin disease (see Lumpy Skin Disease) in cattle, contagious ecthyma (see Contagious Ecthyma) and ulcerative dermatosis (see Ulcerative Dermatosis of Sheep) in sheep, and dermatophytosis (see Dermatophytosis) and immune-mediated scaling diseases of horses (eg, pemphigus foliaceus).

 Treatment and Control

 It was previously thought that because acutely infected animals usually heal rapidly and spontaneously, treatment was indicated only for cosmetic reasons in food-producing animals.
-However, in certain parts of the world the disease is associated with significant morbidity and mortality, loss of body condition, decreased milk production, and increased somatic cell counts in milk.
+However, in certain parts of the world, the disease is associated with significant morbidity and mortality, loss of body condition, decreased milk production, and increased somatic cell counts in milk.
 Treatment is recommended in horses because the lesions interfere with use and are painful.
-Organisms are susceptible to a wide range of antimicrobials—erythromycin, spiramycin, penicillin G, ampicillin, chloramphenicol, streptomycin, amoxicillin, tetracyclines, and novobiocin.
-Two doses of long-acting oxytetracycline (20 mg/kg) 1 day apart have shown to be curative in 85% of cattle and 100% of sheep, compared with cure rates of 71% (cattle) and 80% (sheep) for a single dose.
+Organisms are susceptible to a wide range of antimicrobials: erythromycin, spiramycin, penicillin G, ampicillin, chloramphenicol, streptomycin, amoxicillin, tetracyclines, and novobiocin.
+Two doses of long-acting oxytetracycline (20 mg/kg) 1 day apart have shown to be curative in 85% of cattle and 100% of sheep, compared with cure rates of 71% in cattle and 80% in sheep for a single dose.
 In food-producing animals, topical applications of lime sulfur are a cost-effective adjuvant to antibacterial therapy.
 Insecticides applied externally are frequently used to control biting insects.

 In horses, the lesions should be gently soaked and removed.
 Topical antibacterial shampoo therapy is effective as adjuvant therapy.
-Chlorhexidine and benzoyl peroxide are recommended.
-Topical treatment with povidone-iodine has been found to be superior to parenteral oxytetracycline alone (100% to 66% effective, respectively).
+Chlorhexidine is recommended.
+Topical treatment with povidone-iodine is superior to parenteral oxytetracycline alone (100% and 66% effective, respectively).

 Isolating clinically affected animals, culling affected animals, and controlling ectoparasites are methods used to break the infective cycle.
 Preventing chronic maceration of the skin and keeping the animals dry are important.
-Zinc levels should be checked in the feed of cattle as outbreaks have been associated with zinc deficiencies.
+Zinc levels should be checked in the feed of cattle, because outbreaks have been associated with zinc deficiencies.

-Dermatophilosis can be transmitted to humans.
+Dermatophilosis can be transmitted to people.
 Direct contact with an infected animal can lead to infections on the hands and arms.
-Affected animals should be handled with gloves, and thorough handwashing with an antibacterial soap is recommended following contact with an infected animal.
+Affected animals should be handled with gloves, and thorough handwashing with an antibacterial soap is recommended after contact with an infected animal.